Wim T. Schippers

-Biography
+Life and career

 Early career: visual arts

 Schippers, born in Groningen, grew up in Bussum and studied at the Kunstnijverheidsschool (later the Gerrit Rietveld Academie) in Amsterdam but did not graduate.
 He began a career as a visual artist in the early 1960s, influenced by dada and artists as Marcel Duchamp and Kurt Schwitters, participating in a number of Fluxus events, such as a section for the television program Signalement in 1963, in which he poured a bottle of lemonade in the North Sea.
 Willem Sandberg invited him and Ger van Elk to exhibit in Museum Fodor; among other things, they covered one floor with broken glass and one with kitchen salt.
 With Willem de Ridder and others he manufactured paper installations on the VARA television show Signalement that was ridiculed in the press in December 1963, and published a full-page enumeration of types of meat balls in 1965 in Vrij Nederland, already displaying his love for absurdist humor and language games that marked his later career.
 His first stint in television gained him notoriety along with the rest of the crew of the VPRO television show Hoepla (1967) when actress Phil Bloom became the first woman to appear nude on television.
 That show was quickly canceled, and Schippers returned to visual arts.

 Throughout the 1960s Schippers' work was popular with the director of the Stedelijk Museum in Amsterdam, Willem Sandberg, who bought many of his drawings and collages.
 Sandberg's successor, Edy de Wilde, did invite Schippers for a solo show, but did not consider him a serious enough artist.
 A notable work was the Pindakaasvloer ("Peanut butter platform"), a floor covered with peanut butter.
 The concept dated from 1962, but it was first realized in 1969 in Loenersloot.
 The work was redone in 1997 in the Centraal Museum in Utrecht, and again in a gallery in 2010.
 Museum Boijmans Van Beuningen in Rotterdam bought the concept in 2010 and installed it in 2011; at least three visitors accidentally walked onto the 4 by 12-meter floor, and Schippers fielded more than 500 video questions on the blog Pindakaaspost.
+In July 2026, the Boijmans used over 800 pounds of peanut butter to re-create the installation over 25 square meters on the floor of the museum's Depot, in a tribute to the artist.